-Unfortunately, it’s far too common for electrical hookups to not be properly maintained.
+Unfortunately, it’s far too common for electrical hookups not to be properly maintained.
 Campgrounds that are struggling financially or are under bad management often delay electrical maintenance and repair because it can be expensive.

-That leaves RVers at risk of using a faulty outlet, and two big dangers.
+That leaves RVers at risk of using a faulty outlet and two big dangers.
 The first big (& costly) danger is a power surge that fries your electrical system.

 The second big danger of bad electrical is FIRE!
 It’s no surprise that sparks or surges of electricity can catch your RV on fire.
 It’s important to know your RV fire safety.

 That’s why I recommend you always inspect your electrical connection before you plug in.
 Does it look badly unmaintained?
 Do you see any exposed wires?
-If it’s scary-looking… you should probably be scared.
+If it’s scary-looking… you probably should be scared.